nimblegeek/jas-idp/plugins/jas-backend-backend/README.md

 # jas-backend

-This plugin backend was templated using the Backstage CLI.
-You should replace this text with a description of your plugin backend.

 ## Installation

 This plugin is installed via the `@internal/plugin-jas-backend-backend` package.
 To install it to your backend package, run the following command: